-Hythe Marina Village was the first marina villages to be built in the UK and is still one of the finest.
+Hythe Marina Village was the first marina village to be built in the UK and is still one of the finest.
 Located on Southampton Water’s western shore, it’s a unique development of a 206-berth marina, waterside homes, shops, restaurants, bars and a hotel.
 Explore whilst enjoying a leisurely stroll, with plenty of seating available.

 What we love most about the marina village is watching the many vessels slowly cruise in between the characterful homes as they make their way back to their individual berths.
-It’s almost as if you were in the medditerrean!
+It’s almost as if you were in the Mediterranean!